david-abarca/vagrant/README.md

 # Vagrant
-Private Vagrant for provisioning environments with Virtualbox and VMware.
+Vagrant repo for provisioning environments with Virtualbox and VMware.

 ## Prerequisites